 It's also got the much-needed Z-axis rotation for rudder control, although the press of a switch will enable you to operate the rudder via a rocker on the front of the throttle grip.
 You get plenty of programmable buttons too, but they feel very much the sort you'd expect to find on a budget controller.

-The action on the stick and throttle aren't great either, and you'll likely notice some grunching plastic noises as you push and pull the controller around.
+The action on the stick and throttle aren't great either, and you'll likely notice some graunching plastic noises as you push and pull the controller around.
 But it's still robust and feels solid on the desk.
-If you can't convince yourself an X-55 or Warthog is a sensible purchase, then this extremely good-value offering from Thrustmaster is not a bad option at all.
+This is an excellent value pick if you can't convince yourself that an X56 or Warthog is a sensible purchase.

-You can spend the sort of money generally reserved for a new graphics card on Thrustmaster's Warthog.
-But you can get an experience that's very close for a fraction of the price.
-Check out the broad selection of controllers below.
+You can spend the sort of money generally reserved for a new graphics card on a decent stick.
+But it can be possible to get an experience that's very close but for a fraction of the price.
+However, it can be tricky at times.

-For serious simulation you're going to need throttle control.
-This is the biggest thing that separates the joypad from a flightstick setup, and the granularity of speed it delivers when dogfighting can mean the difference between virtual life and virtual death.
+For serious simulation, you're going to need some level of throttle control.
+This is the biggest thing that separates the joypad from a flight stick setup, and the granularity of speed it delivers when dogfighting can mean the difference between virtual life and virtual death.
 So that's number one: make sure your stick comes with a decent throttle.

-No, but the best and most respected flight controllers do come with an entirely separate control for the throttle, with extra toggle switches and LEDs.
+But that doesn't mean you need a separate one, no. However, the best and most respected flight controllers have entirely separate control for the throttle, with extra toggle switches and LEDs.
 Others, such as the AV8R, have the throttle control built onto the base of the stick itself.
-So long as there's a decent amount of travel in the throttle you'll have a good level of control in-game.
+So long as there's a decent amount of travel in the throttle, you'll have a good level of control in-game.

 How many buttons do I need?

 Some of the controllers in this test have gone overboard on that front.
-But sims do demand a lot of different controls and having them all directly to hand can be incredibly useful.
+But sims do demand many different controls, and having them all directly to hand can be beneficial.
 Just don't forget that your trusty keyboard can make up for any buttons lacking on your controller.
-You will need at least four buttons arrayed around the stick itself and ideally a hat-switch on the top of it.
+You will need at least four buttons arrayed around the stick itself and, ideally, a hat switch on the top of it.

 Maybe it's time we spoke about the Z-axis.
-Traditional joysticks just have pitch and roll control—forward, back, left and right—but some are configured for 3D movement.
-That means as well as controlling the X and Y axis you can also twist the stick clockwise or anti-clockwise to control the Z-axis.
-Generally this is used to control yaw and replicate the rudder controls of an aircraft.
+Traditional joysticks have pitch and roll control—forward, back, left, and right—but some are configured for 3D movement.
+That means as well as controlling the X and Y axis; you can also twist the stick clockwise or anti-clockwise to control the Z-axis.
+Generally, this is used to control yaw and replicate the rudder controls of an aircraft.

-In space that three dimensional control can be vital for accuracy, especially when you're zeroing-in behind an escaping Sidewinder in an Elite dogfight.
-On a stick with other controls which can mimic the rudder that's not such an issue, but on budget sticks which allow no such added control it is sorely missed.
+In space, that three-dimensional control can be vital for accuracy, especially when you're zeroing in behind an escaping Sidewinder in an Elite dogfight.
+It is sorely missed on a stick with other controls that can mimic the rudder but on budget sticks that allow no such added control.

-Hat switch: A multi-directional button akin to the d-pad on a modern controller.
-On a flightstick, however, the d-pad has a hat on top which the thumb can easily push to activate the switches.
+A hat switch is a multi-directional button akin to the d-pad on a controller.
+However, on a flight stick, the d-pad has a hat on top, which the thumb can easily push to activate the switches.
 They come in 4-way or 8-way flavors.